RylanSchaeffer/rylanschaeffer.github.io/_posts/2020-08-16-online-dating.md

 ---
 layout: post
-title:  Online Dating
+title:  Why Online Dating is (Almost Certainly) a Waste of Your Time
 tags: online-dating 2020
 ---

-## Why Online Dating is (Almost Certainly) a Waste of Your Time

 A few weeks ago, I went on a hike with two friends (6 feet apart, wearing masks, of course).
 One of my friends complained that online dating was rough for her,